Ranking hierarchical multi-label classification results with mLPRs: Experiments

-For the analysis using RCV1v2, we split the training data set into two subsets, one for each stage of our method.
-Specifically, we trained class-wise support vector machines (SVMs) on the first training subset; on the second training subset, we used the classifier scores output by the SVMs to train models for the mLPR estimation.
-This procedure mitigated an overfitting issue we noticed when conducting the training for both stages on the same data set---as the distributions of the classifier scores on the training data set are different from those on the testing data set, overfitting can occur if the models of the second stage are trained on the same training data set as the first stage.
-We offer a further discussion in Appendix \ref{appendix:overfitting_2stage} for interested readers.
+For the RCV1v2 dataset, we split the training dataset into two subsets, one for each stage of our method.
+Specifically, we trained class-wise support vector machines (SVMs) on the first training subset.
+The classifier scores output by these SVMs on the second training subset were then used to train models for mLPR estimation.
+This procedure was implemented to mitigate an overfitting issue that arose when both stages were trained on the same dataset.
+We discuss this further in Supplement D.6 for interested readers.

-Using the above strategy and following Steps 1-3 of the procedure (with no consideration of a validation subset) given in Section \ref{sec:cutoff_selection}, we computed precision and recall values for \Method\/HierRank and the comparison methods on the RCV1v2 data set; these are shown in Table \ref{tbl:rcv_result} (We omit the results for $\kappa > 0.3$ because all precision values fell below $0.1$).
-When $\kappa \leq 0.1$, the Raw-based and Clus-HMC--based methods were inferior to the HIROM variants and \Method\/based methods.
-When $0.2 \leq \kappa \leq 0.3$, \Method\/based methods outperformed all of the other methods.
-In addition, we note that among the three versions used for mLPR estimation, the methods with neighborhood approximation and the full version for estimating $\widehat{mLPR}$ performed similarly regardless of the sorting method, and both were superior to the independence approximation.
-These results suggest that in order to obtain a good estimation of mLPRs on this data set, the hierarchical information should be taken into account, and the neighborhood approximation should suffice.
+Using the above strategy and following the procedure (without considering a validation set) described in Section \ref{sec:cutoff_selection}, we computed the precision and recall values for \Method\/HierRank and the competing methods on the RCV1v2 testing dataset, as shown in Table \ref{tbl:rcv_result}.
+For $\kappa \leq 0.1$, the Raw-based and Clus-HMC-based methods performed worse than the HIROM variants and \Method\/-based methods.
+For $0.2 \leq \kappa \leq 0.3$, \Method\/-based methods outperformed all other methods.
+Results for $\kappa > 0.3$ are omitted because all precision values fell below $0.1$.
+Furthermore, the neighborhood approximation and the full version of mLPR estimation produced similar results, regardless of the sorting method used, and both were superior to the independence approximation.
+These findings suggest that the neighborhood approximation is sufficient for achieving accurate mLPR estimation on this dataset.